gsmental/DevToolKit/AspCore-MVC/DotNetCLI.md

 * **dotnet new sln** solution name will be created as Directory Name
 * **dotnet new webapi**  for new project (create a sub-direcotry first)
 * **dotnet sln  add abc/abc.csproj** add project to solution (go back in solution root first)
+* **dotnet add reference ../EduClassLibrary/EduClassLibrary.csproj** add reference into existing project from other.